A urinary catheter is a tube placed in the body to drain and collect urine from the bladder.

 - Surgery on the prostate or genitals

-- Other medical conditions such as multiple sclerosis, spinal cord injury, or dementia
+- Other medical conditions such as multiple sclerosis, spinal cord injury, dementia, or other operations

-Catheters come in many sizes, materials (latex, silicone, Teflon™), and types (Foley, straight, coude tip).
-A Foley catheter, for example, is a soft, plastic or rubber tube that is inserted into the bladder to drain the urine.
+Catheters come in many sizes, materials (latex, silicone, Teflon), and types (straight or coude tip).
+A Foley catheter is a common type of indwelling catheter.
+It has soft, plastic or rubber tube that is inserted into the bladder to drain the urine.

 - Indwelling catheter

 - Condom catheter